UKPLab/emnlp2020-formalism-probing/README.md

-Code for the paper "A Matter of Framing: The Impact of Linguistic Formalism on Probing Results" (EMNLP) coming soon.
+Repository for the paper _A Matter of Framing: The Impact of Linguistic Formalism on Probing Results_ by Ilia Kuznetsov and Iryna Gurevych, to appear in EMNLP 2020.

-Stay tuned!
+**Code coming soon, stay tuned!**